AmitSingh-Rajjput/Cement-Strength-Prediction/README.md

 4: Water (component 4) quantitative ,kg in a m3 mixture .
 Input Variable

 5: Superplasticizer (component 5) ,quantitative ,kg in a m3 mixture .
 Input Variable--Superplasticizers (SP's), also known as high range water reducers, are additives used in making high strength concrete.
-Their addition to concrete or mortar allows the reduction of the water to cement ratio without negatively affecting the workability of the mixture, and enables the production of self-consolidating concrete and high performance concrete

 6: Coarse Aggregate (component 6) ,quantitative kg in a m3 mixture .
 Input Variable-- construction aggregate, or simply "aggregate", is a broad category of coarse to medium grained particulate material used in construction, including sand, gravel, crushed stone, slag, recycled concrete and geosynthetic aggregates